-Twitter has more than 500 million users but even so, many small firms are still learning how to get the most out of it.
+Twitter has 313 million monthly active users.
 Kate Horstead finds out how Twitter can deliver low-cost marketing and open up new networking opportunities

 Twitter has become the de facto way of sending instant news about a fresh offer to hundreds or even thousands of potential customers.
 And businesses are finding that they can pick up a business contact or receive customer feedback within minutes because of a simple tweet.